 This AP Biology study guide will give you the tools you need to prepare for the final AP Biology test as well as any assessments you encounter in your class throughout the year.

-Finally, I'll provide a list of online resources you can use to practice your AP Biology skills and review the concepts you've learned.
+Finally, we provide a list of online resources you can use to practice your AP Biology skills and review the concepts you've learned.

 2 Options for AP Biology Study Plans

 It's best to prioritize official practice exams over unofficial ones.
-Unfortunately, because the AP Bio test is changing for 2020 and beyond, there are no free official practice exams that match the new format (there are, however, a few fully updated AP Biology tests available through AP Classroom).
+Unfortunately, because the AP Bio test changed in 2020, there are no free official practice exams that match the new format (there are, however, a few fully updated AP Biology tests available through AP Classroom).

 Here are the official AP Bio exams currently available online: